caitlinkuhlman/myRanker/README.md

 ## Tool: Explore

-Based on [Caleydo LineUp](https://github.com/Caleydo/lineupjs), Explore is an interactive tool that allows you to viualzie your desired ranking:
+Based on [Caleydo LineUp](https://github.com/Caleydo/lineupjs), Explore is an interactive tool that allows you to visualize your desired ranking:

 - Combine multiple attributes into a single, combined column to create a ranking
 - Immediate responsive visual change of the rank with the modification of: